wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (2) If it renews the certificate, the Licensing Authority shall specify a date (being no later than 3 years after the date on which the renewal takes effect) on which the certificate shall expire unless it is again renewed under this section.

-    (3) However, if the Licensing Authority renews a general manager's certificate during the period specified in subsection (4) and the certificate is for a manager who does not hold a prescribed qualification referred to in [section 117A][131] (as substituted by the [Sale of Liquor Amendment Act 2004][454]), the Licensing Authority must specify an expiry date that is no later than 2 years after the date on which the renewal takes effect.
+    (3) However, if the Licensing Authority renews a general manager's certificate during the period specified in subsection (4) and the certificate is for a manager who does not hold a prescribed qualification referred to in [section 117A][131] (as substituted by the [Sale of Liquor Amendment Act 2004][477]), the Licensing Authority must specify an expiry date that is no later than 2 years after the date on which the renewal takes effect.

     (4) The period---

-    *   (a) begins 1 month after an Order in Council is made appointing a commencement date for [Part 2][455] of the Sale of Liquor Amendment Act 1999; and
+    *   (a) begins 1 month after an Order in Council is made appointing a commencement date for [Part 2][478] of the Sale of Liquor Amendment Act 1999; and

     *   (b) ends on the close of the day before that commencement date.

-    Section 127(3): inserted, on 6 April 2004, by [section 23][459] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+    Section 127(3): added, on 6 April 2004, by [section 23][482] of the Sale of Liquor Amendment Act 2004 (2004 No 21).

-    Section 127(4): inserted, on 6 April 2004, by [section 23][459] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+    Section 127(4): added, on 6 April 2004, by [section 23][482] of the Sale of Liquor Amendment Act 2004 (2004 No 21).

 #### Miscellaneous provisions